emperialll/bestbuy/README.md

 # My Python Store Management Project

 Welcome to my Python Store Management Project!
-This project is designed to help you manage a store with various products, apply promotions, and serve customers through a user-friendly interface.
+This project has been implemented as a basic showcase of objected-oriented programming in Python.
 This README provides an overview of the project's structure, functionality, and how to get started.

 ## Table of Contents